Acronyms for Real Estate

 • REIA - Real Estate Investors Association: Supports real estate investors with tools and community support.

 Did you enjoy this article?
-See Precondo's homepage for more information on properties for sale, rent, and pre-construction properties.
+See Precondo's homepage for more information on the real estate industry, investment properties for sale, rent, and pre-construction properties.